 Waiting can be the hardest part!
-The HEIs you have applied to will inform all applicants of their admissions results at the same time.
+The universities you have applied to will inform all applicants of their admissions results.
 If you have been successful in your application, you will receive an official letter of acceptance.
-This letter will explain how to accept your place and how to get your Finnish education journey started.
-Remember to check the deadlines!
+This will explain how to accept your study place.

 5. Prepare for Arrival

 If you come from a non-EU/EEA country, you will need to apply for a student residence permit.
 You can find student residence permit advice and regulations at Migri.fi.

 Start you residence permit application as soon as you have received official confirmation on your admission!

 Check with your new Finnish home university when your first semester begins.
 You should also apply for student housing.
 Your Finnish university can advise you on the available student housing options.

 When travelling to Finland, make sure you have all the required documentation with you.
 Check the latest guidelines regarding the necessary entry documents on the Finnish Border Guard website.

 You are now ready to study in Finland!